lias-laboratory/stableunstable_electricitypriceforecasting/README.md

 # StableUnstable_ElectricityPriceForecasting

-One of our roles in the EU IMPROVEMENT project is to develop accurate data-driven techniques for predicting the hourly market price of electricity in Portugal.
+One of our roles in the EU IMPROVEMENT [EU IMPROVEMENT](https://projects2014-2020.interregeurope.eu/improve/ "EU IMPROVEMENT") project is to develop accurate data-driven techniques for predicting the hourly market price of electricity in Portugal.
 By examining the literature, we have identified a large panoply of studies dealing with the forecast